JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 1. Modify the user in the IDP to have the `Student` role instead of `Teacher`
 2. Logout from the Cedarling if you are logged in and rerun the authorization flow with the same parameters to obtain new tokens
 3. Run signed authorization using the same inputs
-4. The top level `decision: false` confirms failed authorization.
+4. The top-level `decision: false` confirms failed authorization.
 The first policy in the store allowed full access to users in the `Teacher` role, but the second policy only allowed `Read` access, which fails since our request was `Write` access.
 5. Repeat the authorization with action `Jans::Action::"Read"` to confirm that the user has `Read` access but not `Write` access